hopsoft/job_contracts/README.md

 class FastJob < ApplicationJob include JobContracts::Contractable

+  # The queue must be configured before adding contracts
   queue_as :critical

-  # NOTE: the ReadOnlyContract only enforces on the queue configured above
+  # by default contracts are only enforced on the queue configured above
+  # this allows us to halt job execution and reenqueue the job to a different queue
+  # where the contract will not be enforced
   add_contract JobContracts::ReadOnlyContract.new

   def perform(contracts_to_skip=nil)